MicrosoftDocs/azure-devops-extensions/extensions/dependency-tracker/Timeline.md

 ---
 title: Dependency Tracker Timeline
-description: Learn how to use the Timeline
+description: Learn how to use the Timeline for Dependency Tracker in Azure DevOps
 author: cherylsingh
 ms.author: chesing
 ms.topic: conceptual
 ms.date: 07/10/2019
 ---
-# Timeline
+# Dependency Timeline
 The Dependency Timeline feature is in Beta.
 The Timeline is designed to provide clear sequencing of dependencies across months.

 ## Features